KristerSJakobsson/solnp/docs/source/pysolnp.rst

 | callbacks          | int            | Number of callbacks done to find this optimum.                |
 +--------------------+----------------+---------------------------------------------------------------+

-Example 1: Box Function
+Example 1: Box Problem
 ------------------------
-The Box Function
+The Box Problem is a common example function used for testing optimization algorithms.
+It has one equality constraint and variable bounds.

 .. code-block:: python